Eddi3MS/next-blog/posts/getting-started-with-redux.md

 export default store;
 ```

-Depois, no index do projeto, prover esse store a toda aplicação com react-redux
+Depois, no index do projeto, prover esse store a toda aplicação

 ```js
 import ReactDOM from "react-dom";